MJ029/Machine-Learning-101/1-Introduction/README.md

 #### 4.3 Which algorithm to choose for my problem:
 - Choosing to use either a supervised or unsupervised machine learning algorithm typically depends on factors related to the structure and volume of your data and the use case of the issue at hand.
-- A well-rounded data science program will use both types of algorithms to build predictive data models that help stakeholders make decisions across a variety of business challenges.
+- A well-rounded data science program will use both types of algorithms(Known as ***Ensemble Learning***) to build predictive data models that help stakeholders make decisions across a variety of business challenges.

 #### 4.4 Semi-Supervised Learning:
 - Semi-supervised learning is a class of machine learning tasks and techniques that also make use of unlabeled data for training – typically a small amount of labeled data with a large amount of unlabeled data.